Go to Reviews.org AU Edition

 Sling TV has three inexpensive packages: Sling Orange, Sling Blue, and Sling Orange + Blue.

-Sling Orange and Sling Blue are each $35 per month, which is an excellent price.
+Sling Orange and Sling Blue are each $40 per month, which is an excellent price as the average price of live TV streaming services is double that.
 The difference is in the channels.

-Sling Blue has about 47, including Fox News, MSNBC, Nick Jr., TBS, and USA.
-So we encourage you to check out the channel lineups of both to find out which package is the best for you and your family.
+Sling Blue has about 39, including FOX News, MSNBC, Nick Jr., TBS, and USA.
+So I encourage you to check out the channel lineups to find out which package is the best for you and your family.

-The Orange + Blue plan, on the other hand, gives you all of the channels in Sling Orange and Sling Blue in one package for $15 more.
+On the other hand, the Orange + Blue plan gives you all of the channels in Sling Orange and Sling Blue in one package for $15 more.

 One of the worst DVRs in the industry

-We hate to say it, but Sling TV’s DVR is one of the poorest DVRs in the industry.
+I hate to say it, but Sling TV's DVR is one of the poorest DVRs in the industry (but it comes with the price).

 A DVR with 50 hours can fill up quicker than you think, especially if you're sharing with the fam.
 And you'll have to add $5 to your monthly bill for the 200-hour DVR storage space.

-If you choose to keep the 50-hour DVR storage, just remember, your older recordings will automatically delete so the DVR can find storage space for your new recordings.
+If you choose to keep the 50-hour DVR storage, remember your older recordings will automatically delete so the DVR can find storage space for your new recordings.

 At least Sling TV has an excuse because this service is on the inexpensive side.